 Core Faculty and Mentors

-The core faculty for the Summer Institute includes Bill Gaventa, Hans Reinders, (Free University, Netherlands), John Swinton (University of Aberdeen, Scotland), Devan Stahl (Michigan State University), Ben Conner (Western Theological Seminary, Michigan), Erik Carter (Vanderbilt University, Tennessee), Tom Reynolds (University of Toronto), Amos Young (Fuller Seminary, California), Julia Watts Belser (Georgetown University, D.C.), and Darla Schumm (Hollins University, Virginia).
-The Institute planning team includes David Morstad, Neil Cudney (Christian Horizons, Ontario), and Mark Crenshaw (Georgia State University).
+The core faculty for the Institute has included Bill Gaventa, Hans Reinders, (Free University, Netherlands), John Swinton (University of Aberdeen, Scotland), Devan Stahl (Michigan State University), Ben Conner (Western Theological Seminary, Michigan), Erik Carter (Vanderbilt University, Tennessee), Tom Reynolds (University of Toronto), Amos Young (Fuller Seminary, California), Julia Watts Belser (Georgetown University, D.C.), and Darla Schumm (Hollins University, Virginia).
 The core faculty serve as advisers, speakers, and mentors/faculty to the participants during the week to create a community of learning, with input from new speakers each year.
 The Institute planning team currently includes Tammy Besser, Shelly Christensen, Kathy Dickson, Michelle Eastman, Topher Endress, Tom Jones, Cathy Webb, and Greg Woods.

-The Institute format has often included a Monday event open to a wider regional audience who might only be able to come for one day, followed by four days with two major presentations each day, discussion with speakers, discussion groups arranged around core issues of interest to participants, morning and evening meditation, and workshops led by Institute participants.
+The Institute format has often included a Monday event open to a wider regional audience who might only be able to come for one day, followed by three days with two major presentations each day, discussion with speakers, discussion groups arranged around core issues of interest to participants, morning and evening meditation, and workshops led by Institute participants.
 (In 2014, that order was reversed, with the one day event held on Friday.)
 The 2014 Institute also included three courses, held for 2 hours each afternoon, led by Institute faculty, with one of them being a Ph.D.
 Symposium.
 This symposium has continued each year, offering feedback from established scholars and peer review from other students, and serves as an important connecting point for emerging scholars with often overlapping work.

-In 2016, the inaugural Jean Vanier Emerging Scholar Lecture will take place.
+In 2016, the inaugural Emerging Scholar Lecture took place.
 By establishing an annual plenary lecture of 50 minutes, the Summer Institute seeks to provide a podium for emerging scholars entering the field of religion and disability.
 Scholars must have received an academic degree in theology, divinity, religious studies, disability studies, or a related field, after January 1, 2018.
 The subject matter of the dissertation must be related to spirituality, faith, or religion in connection to disability.
 Nominations for this recognition are accepted each year.
 For more information, please contact firstname.lastname@example.org

 One of the key purposes of the Summer Institute on Theology and Disability is encourage and support graduate level students in any discipline who are working in the area of theology, religion, and disability.
 There are several levels to this support, including: